text-ashish/Nervesparks-assignment/README.md

 ```

 ### 4. Prepare Your Data
-Place your recipe dataset in `data/recipes.csv` with the following columns:
+DataSet used `data/recipes.csv` are having following columns:
 - `recipe_name`: Name of the recipe
 - `ingredients`: List of ingredients
 - `directions`: Cooking instructions